lwafula/projects/MVandebroek/README.txt

 -- estimable functions? in cases where the X matrix is not of full rank i.e. for overparameterized models

 > Data
--- Sports data; can identify a few variables and a response to compare players profiles/ team's tactics etc -- madrid housing data from Kaggle
+-- StatBombR sports data; can identify a few variables and a response to compare players profiles/ team's tactics etc -- madrid housing data from Kaggle